Five Betting Mistakes Every Football Fan Needs to Avoid

 Failing to Review Form and Data

 One of the most common football betting mistakes comes from ignoring recent performance indicators.
 Reduced research effort is a primary weakness among casual bettors.
-They take the fixture at face value without noticing that a club has lost five away games in a row or is rotating heavily due to midweek fixtures.
+Many take the fixture at face value without noticing that a club has lost five away games in a row or is rotating heavily due to midweek fixtures.

 Chasing Losses